-<Recent Progress> Some progress has been seen for this recommendation.

-<Background> To import investigational drugs either 1) the Original Clinical Trial Notification sealed by both sponsor and PMDA or 2) YAKKAN is necessary.
+<Recent Progress> Some progress has been seen for this recommendation. <Background> To import investigational drugs either 1) the Original Clinical Trial Notification sealed by both sponsor and PMDA or 2) YAKKAN is necessary.
 Recent clinical trials require frequent investigational drug delivery from overseas investigational drug warehouse to study sites.
 Since both 1) and 2) should be archived by the sponsor and CC agents do not keep those, frequent and timely CC is not possible.
 If a certified copy of 1) or 2) (certified by sponsor and kept by CC agent) is accepted by the custom, investigational drug delivery will become efficient.
+Working Party B, Life Sciences and Biotechnologies, Healthcare and Well-being EU-Japan BRT 2014 Recommendations Report

-Recommendations from Japanese Industry Healthcare WP-B / # 26\ / J to E Shorten the approval time to register new micro-organism and introduce new technology for producing seasonings and amino acids Shortening the approval time needed for registration of new materials and introduction of new technologies which aim for product expansion, cost reduction, environmental concerns or diversification of the fermentation material.
+Recommendations from Japanese industry Healthcare WP-B / # 20 / J to E Shorten the approval time to register new micro-organism and introduce new technology for producing seasonings and amino acids Shortening the approval time needed for registration of new materials and introduction of new technologies which aim for product expansion, cost reduction, environmental concerns or diversification of the fermentation material.
 Clarification of the approval process is also requested. <Recent Progress> Some progress has been seen for this recommendation.
-Shortening the approval time and clarification of the approval process are accelerated in EU countries. <Background> The long term process for approving a set of safety evaluation such as the bacteria manufacturing process, test products and co-products, delays the enhancement of production and consequently, competitiveness in the EU market.
+Shortening the risk assessment time by EFSA and clarification of the evaluation process are accelerated. <Background> The long term process for approving a set of safety evaluation such as the bacteria manufacturing process, test products and co-products, delays the enhancement of production and consequently, competitiveness in the EU market.
 The slow approval process makes companies hesitate to invest in the EU market.
 On the other hand, it also weakens the export competitiveness of EU companies.
 For information: US companies are introducing new technologies aggressively.
 In a typical case, one application takes 30 month-long review time to complete approval processes by regulatory authority in EU, EFSA.